Honey I Shrunk the Kids

 In any case, it's all very vivid to my memory, and mainly because they really did a great job making the small world look so damn REAL (although "big" movements were still painfully slow for some reason once they shrunk)...and man did these kids get messy in this movie!
 If they weren't dripping wet with mud, they were soaked with giant water droplets, or covered in big yellow globs of pollen, or bathing in milk.
 And it all looked so real, like how it might actually be if you were that small and had to make your way across the "ten or so mile" backyard, sleeping in a Lego brick, riding down a river of grossness, and fighting off bugs along the way.
 The film also had good kid characters, biting each other's heads off and yet sticking it out for one another the whole way.

-So please, a moment of silence is due for Antie, the one (and only) thing not working against them in the film, who's brave sacrifice is duly remembered.
+So please, a moment of silence is due for Antie, the one (and only) thing NOT working AGAINST them in the film, whose brave sacrifice is duly remembered.

 RIP Antie.